What Are the Threats to Recreational Fishing?

 Recreational fishing is under threat.
 Fish populations are dwindling, and they show little sign of recovery at the moment.
 While recreational fishing is unlikely to ever be as hit as hard as the commercial fishing industry, those of us who engage in sportfishing are not oblivious to the fact that the bite is not quite what it used to be.

 Pollution can completely kill off fish stock.
 Rivers and lakes have been deemed to be uninhabitable in some areas.
 Numerous marine ecosystems and areas of the ocean are the same, with many fish opting to steer clear due to the high concentrations of pollution.

 It isn’t just companies that are polluting either, it is also you and me.
 Pharmaceutical products are one of the biggest killers here.
-Did you know that 80% of lakes tested in the United States actually has evidence of pharmaceutical drugs in the water?
+Did you know that 80% of lakes tested in the United States actually have evidence of pharmaceutical drugs in the water?
 This has led to a mutation in some fish, particularly sex mutation.
 This is due to disruptions in their chemical balance.
 This reduces the number of fish that can breed.

 They can only do so much though, and it is an incredibly slow process.
 Many lakes and rivers that people enjoyed fishing in years past will still be far too polluted in the near future.
 Remember, the fish have been wiped out in some of these locations as well, which means that they are going to be pretty tricky to reintroduce.

 Everyone speaks of climate change today (though many steadfastly continue to deny it).
 But climate change is causing waters around the world to heat up.
 This is having a direct effect on water temperature and fish stocks globally.
 Rising sea levels, coral reef destruction, and ocean acidification are but a few of the many serious issues associated with climate change.